Is German a Hard Language to Learn? Reveling All Myths & Tips

 It is very clear, crisp and Phonetic but has long compound words.

-It is smooth and rhythmic but has silent letters which need to be memorized.
+It is smooth and rhythmic, but has silent letters which need to be memorised.

 Is German a hard language to learn?
 Or is it Mandarin?
 The answer is just below!